 Introducing our ED&I strategy Guided by our purpose, values and our chosen UN SDGs, we have formalised our commitment to ED&I progress with the creation of our first strategy.
 There are three core elements to our ED&I strategy: four strategic goals, three strategic priorities and a timeline of actions and objectives for the four years from 2022 to 2025.
 Together, they will guide our efforts to becoming a more equitable, diverse and inclusive workplace.
-Strategic goals - Goal 1 Leadership and Management Accountability - Goal 2 Workforce Development and Representation - Goal 3 Cooperation and Collaboration - · Goal 4 External Evaluation and Recognition Strategic priorities - Priority 1 Effective communication, awareness raising and training - Priority 2 Enhancing recruitment methods - Priority 3 Employee Feedback Forums to increase employee engagement Strategy timeline A sample of actions and goals from our timeline for the next three years: 2023 - Deliver training to EMCOR UK's ELT - Develop an ED&I dashboard - · Launch 'Speak up, Speak out' initiative 2024 - Increase the number of Black and Ethnic Minority employees in Operational and Senior Leadership roles by 14% - · Increase the number of women in Senior Leadership roles by 25% - Increase the number of people with a disability employed by EMCOR UK by 14% 2025 - Apply the PAS 1948:2023 standard code of practice to implement ED&I into the organisation - Be listed amongst the Inclusive Top 50 UK Employers - Report on our ED&I progress against the 2022-2025 objectives Next steps Delivering on the goals of our ED&I strategy will be our key focus for the next three years.
+Strategic goals - Goal 1 Leadership and Management Accountability - Goal 2 Workforce Development and Representation - Goal 3 Cooperation and Collaboration - · Goal 4 External Evaluation and Recognition Strategic priorities - Priority 1 Effective communication, awareness raising and training - Priority 2 Enhancing recruitment methods - Priority 3 Employee Feedback Forums to increase employee engagement Strategy timeline A sample of actions and goals from our timeline for the next three years: 2023 - Deliver training to EMCOR UK's ELT - Develop an ED&I dashboard - · Launch 'Speak up, Speak out' initiative 2024 - Increase the number of Black and Ethnic Minority employees in Operational and Senior Leadership roles by 14% - Increase the number of women in Senior Leadership roles by 25% - Increase the number of people with a disability employed by EMCOR UK by 14% 2025 - Apply the PAS 1948:2023 standard code of practice to implement ED&I into the organisation - Be listed amongst the Inclusive Top 50 UK Employers - Report on our ED&I progress against the 2022-2025 objectives Next steps Delivering on the goals of our ED&I strategy will be our key focus for the next three years.
 2023 will be the year of allyship, with new allyship training to help our teams support their minority colleagues.
 We want to grow the membership of our Creating Balance Focus Groups, with the aim of approximately 10% of our colleagues being involved.
 We will also partner with more organisations doing great things for ED&I, such as 10,000 Black Interns.

-Employee management and engagement Our whole person agenda strives to create a sustainable and rewarding workplace and decent work for our colleagues, customers and supply chain partners.
+We want to grow the membership of our Creating Balance Focus Groups, with the aim of approximately of our colleagues being involved Employee management and engagement Our whole person agenda strives to create a sustainable and rewarding workplace and decent work for our colleagues, customers and supply chain partners.
 We are focused on being an employer which rewards fairly, encourages personal and professional development, and has effective mechanisms of communication.